 WanaBuddy is interested in working with technology partners to expand our ability and expertise in meeting addicts at their point of need.

 We are particularly interested in collaborations with:

-If you are interested in discussing possible partnerships, please get in touch.
+If you are interested in discussing possible partnerships, please do say hello.

 We are particularly interested in people with the following skillsets:

-If you would like to know more, please do send us a message.
+If you would like to know more, send a message.

 Alastair has been developing software for over 15 years and is just completing his training as a psychotherapist.